softwaremill/bootzooka/devtips.md

 ## Cloning

 If you are planning to use Bootzooka as scaffolding for your own project, consider cloning the repo with `git clone --depth 1` in order to start the history with last commit.
 You can now switch to your origin repository of choice with: `git remote set-url origin https://repo.com/OTHERREPOSITORY.git`

-## IDE

-You can use either [IntelliJ IDEA](http://www.jetbrains.com/idea/) or [Scala Eclipse IDE](http://scala-ide.org).

 ## Useful sbt commands